AI4QC/.github/profile/README.md

-# 👋 Hello world from AI4PhysicalScience Lab @ HKUST
+# 👋 Hello world from AI for Physical Sciences Lab @ HKUST

 Welcome to the official GitHub home of **AI4PhysSci Lab**, based at the Hong Kong University of Science and Technology (HKUST)!

 We are an interdisciplinary **AI for Science lab** aimming to build *Simulators*, *Emulators*, *Predictors*, and *Evaluators* for multiscale modeling workflows.